simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 The report title ("Holdings on DATE") can be customised with `--title=TEXT`, or suppressed with `--title=""`.
-Columns show each holding's acquisition date and age (when the row's lots share a single date; ages are shown in days, or from one year in years with one decimal digit, eg `44d` or `1.1y`, approximating years as 365 days), the units held,
+Columns show each holding's acquisition date and age (when its lots share a single date; ages are shown in days, or from one year in years with one decimal digit, eg `44d` or `1.1y`, approximating years as 365 days), the units held,